mit212/lab6_2025/README.md

 ### 4.1 Motor Validation

-**Make sure the wheels of the mobile robot are all elevated off any surface.** If the robot falls off of the table, please try to catch it before it hits the ground.
+**Make sure the wheels of the mobile robot are all elevated off of any surface.** If the robot falls off of the table, please try to catch it before it hits the ground.

 Run `test_basic/motor_drive_test.cpp`.
 You should see each motor drive at two different speeds, in two different directions, one-by-one.
 Confirm that the wheels spin in the following order: front-left, front-right, back-left, and back-right.